MaastrichtU-IDS/d2s-scripts-repository/sparql/compute-hcls-global/README.md

 # Compute HCLS statistics for a dataset

+Same as compute-hcls-stats but the HCLS stats RDF is loaded to a different SPARQL endpoint than the one containing the dataset

 Query to compute and insert [HCLS descriptive statistics](https://www.w3.org/TR/hcls-dataset) about a graph in a triplestore (the descritive statistics are added to the metadata graph of this dataset).

 ## Pull